stephengold/Minie/README.md

         bas.setDebugFilter(none);           // no collision shapes
         bas.setDebugSweptSphereFilter(all); // all swept spheres

-By default, debug visualization doesn't render the local axes of collision objects.
+By default, debug visualization doesn't render the centers nor the local axes of collision objects.
-To override this default, set the axis lengths to a positive value:
+To override this default, increase the axis length to a positive value:

         bas.setAxisLength(1f);

-If local axes are rendered, then by default they are drawn using lines one pixel wide.
+If local axes are rendered, then by default the arrows are one pixel wide.
 You can specify wider lines:

         bas.setDebugAxisLineWidth(3f); // axis arrows 3 pixels wide